 Skip the Review Document “Merge” Step

 A typical “hot wash” begins with two categories; what went well and areas for improvement.
 In other words, what did the reviewers like and want to strengthen vs. what they didn’t like and how to correct it.
-Here’s the challenge; four people review but before you can effectively “hot wash,” you must first “merge” the review documents into a single document to consider and weigh feedback.
+Here’s the challenge; four people review but before you prioritize feedback and begin revisions, first you have to “merge” the review documents.

 Arbitrate and Prioritize Feedback

 Email out four review copies, and the odds are you’ll receive three copies back.
 The odds are also that two reviewers will have conflicting feedback.
-Perhaps they disagree on how to strengthen an important point in the Executive Summary, or worse, they disagree on a point of compliance.
+Perhaps they disagree on how to strengthen an important point in the Executive Summary, or worse, they disagree on a point of compliance or solution.
 This leaves the team asking, “What do I do now?”

 Proposal reviews are all about consensus; identifying and agreeing on what needs to be fixed and what needs to be strengthened in the proposal.
-When the team struggles with how, or if, to incorporate feedback, you face endless revisions that cost the team time.
+When feedback conflicts, the team struggles with how, or if, to incorporate.
+As a proposal that most likely means endless revisions that cost the team time.

 Not all Review Feedback is Created Equal

 Proposal reviews are an essential proposal management tool, but not all review feedback is created equal.
 For example, learning a requirement response is “weak” is good to know, but what action should be taken to correct it?
 When you “hot wash” and sort and filter review feedback you can also clarify instructions for incorporating into the next revision cycle.

 For example, one reviewer might focus feedback on win strategy while another reviewer focuses on how evaluators score your proposal.
 If you’re early in the review stage, you can easily prioritize feedback on win themes and discriminators.
 But if you’re late in the reviewing stage, and time is short, you can prioritize feedback on compliance and scoring, tasks that would otherwise negatively impact your submission.